cschladetsch/JsIndustrialProducer/Readme.md

 4. **Industrial**: Atmospheric with extended intro/outro sections

 ### Audio Synthesis
-The preview feature uses Web Audio API to create:
+The full song playback uses Web Audio API to create:
 - **Sawtooth waves** for bass sounds with adjustable distortion
 - **Square waves** for lead sounds with low-pass filtering
 - **Dynamic gain control** based on intensity settings
 - **Section-specific frequency patterns** for musical variation
+- **Complete song structure** with all sections played in sequence

 ## Parameters